-Pursuant to sections 25 and 25AA of the Ombudsman Act 1973, I present to the Parliament Part II of the annual report of the Ombudsman for the year 2009-10 which provides statistical details and the financial statements for the office.
+Pursuant to sections 25 and 25AA of the Ombudsman Act 1973, I present to the Parliament Part 2 of the annual report of the Ombudsman for the year 2010-11.
+The report contains the audited financial statements, quantitative measures of the work of my office and other statutory reporting disclosures.

-Part I of the report dealing with the Ombudsman's statutory functions was tabled on 11 August 2010.
+Part 1 of the annual report, dealing with qualitative operations of my office, was tabled in Parliament on 31 August 2011.